-"FOR" the election of the Class I directors who have been nominated by the Board of Directors;

-"FOR" the ratification of the appointment of Deloitte & Touche LLP as AngioDynamics' independent registered public accounting firm for the fiscal year ending May 31, 2024;

-"FOR" the approval (on an advisory basis) of the compensation of our named executive officers;

-"FOR" the approval of amendments to the AngioDynamics, Inc. 2020 Equity Incentive Plan:

-"FOR" the approval of an annual advisory vote on the compensation of our named executive officers and with respect to any other matter that may properly be brought before the Annual Meeting, in accordance with the judgment of the persons named as proxies.
+- "FOR" the election of the Class III directors who have been nominated by the Board of Directors; - "FOR" the ratification of the appointment of Deloitte & Touche LLP as AngioDynamics' independent registered public accounting firm for the fiscal year ending May 31, 2025; - "FOR" the approval (on an advisory basis) of the compensation of our named executive officers; - "FOR" the approval of an amendment to the AngioDynamics, Inc. 2020 Equity Incentive Plan; and with respect to any other matter that may properly be brought before the Annual Meeting, in accordance with the judgment of the persons named as proxies.
 We do not expect that any matter other than as described in this proxy statement will be brought before the Annual Meeting.